Art Exhibition WOMEN, POGROMS, LOVE 29 October - 8 November 2025, Randwick, Sydney.

 LOVE

-These are 25 of the 31 LOVE paintings I will be showing at my exhibition.
+These are 25 of the 31 LOVE paintings I showed at my exhibition.
 I did not find it easy to create these paintings, even though they are 30cm x 30cm, not much bigger than an A4 sheet of paper.
 For those who know me, the past few years have been difficult, & creating light bright paintings did not come easily.